Killing of Roger Fortson

 On May 3, 2024, United States Air Force serviceman Roger Fortson was fatally shot in his home in Fort Walton Beach, Florida, by Deputy Eddie Duran of the Okaloosa County Sheriff's Office.
-Duran was fired by the end of the month, after the Okaloosa County Sheriff's Office concluded that Duran's "use of deadly force was not objectively reasonable" because "Fortson did not make any hostile, attacking movements".
+The shooting prompted an internal investigation, which ultimately found that the deputy's use of deadly force violated agency policy.

+The deputy was fired and charged with manslaughter.

 Shooting

 Police radio audio showed a disturbance report made on May 3, 2024, around 4.30 p.m., for a residential complex, where a deputy said: "Don't have anything further than a male and female; it's all fourth-party information from the front desk at the leasing office".

 Body camera footage shows an Okaloosa County Sheriff's deputy being told by a woman in a residential complex to go to Apartment 1401.
 The woman tells the deputy that "two weeks ago" when walking beside that apartment, she heard some "yelling" and profanities, as well as the sound of a slap, but she was not sure where that sound came from.

-According to body camera footage, the sheriff's deputy arrived at Apartment 1401, and initially knocked without announcing who he was.
-The deputy then moves off to the side of the door, where it seems he cannot be seen from the apartment's peephole.
-About 30 seconds later, the deputy knocks on the door again, this time announcing: "Sheriff’s office, open the door."
-Around 10 seconds later, the deputy knocks on the door another time, and again announces: "Sheriff's office, open the door."
+According to body camera footage, the sheriff's deputy arrived at Apartment 1401, and for about the first 15 seconds he listens quietly at the door.
+Deputy Duran then knocks, waits a few seconds, and upon apparently hearing activity inside the apartment he moves off to the side of the door, to avoid being seen through the apartment's peephole.
+About 30 seconds later, Deputy Duran knocks for a second time and immediately announces "Sheriff’s office, open the door."
+Around 10 seconds later, the deputy knocks on the door for a third time, and again announces: "Sheriff's office, open the door."
 According to Fortson's mother and his girlfriend, who had been on FaceTime with him, Fortson heard a knock on his door and received no response when he asked who was at the door.
 His girlfriend also indicated that Fortson attempted to look through his peephole but was unable to see anyone, and had armed himself believing that someone was breaking in.

 According to body camera footage, Fortson opens the door holding a gun in his right hand, with the gun held by his side and pointed downwards.
 As the door opens, the deputy tells Fortson to "step back" and immediately shoots Fortson.
 Five or six gunshots are fired.
 Around the time Fortson is shot, he lifts his left hand in front of his chest.
 Fortson falls to the floor, and it is only then that the deputy tells Fortson: "Drop the gun!"

 After the shooting, Fortson was brought to a hospital, where he died.